 Opportunity Zone Funds are investment vehicles that provide tax incentives for investors.
 Partnerships or corporations can establish Opportunity Zone Funds and then invest in a property located within a Qualified Opportunity Zone.
 These investment vehicles are designed to increase economic development and job creation in distressed communities, as well as offer tax benefits to investors.
 Let’s break down what you need to know about investing in Opportunity Zone Funds.
+If you have questions, a financial advisor can help you create an investment plan for your financial needs.

-Qualified Opportunity Zone Funds Explained
+Understanding Qualified Opportunity Zone Funds

 A Qualified Opportunity Zone Fund is an investment vehicle that is organized by corporations and partnerships.
 Investors can do this by filing Form 8996.
 The intention behind all Qualified Opportunity Zone Funds is to invest in real estate or develop businesses in areas that are called “Qualified Opportunity Zones.”
 In order to meet this requirement, this fund must hold at least 90% of its assets in Qualified Opportunity Zone properties.